google/grr-doc/docs/deploying-grr-clients/troubleshooting.md

 ### Crashed while executing an action

 Often seen with an error "Client killed during transaction".
-This means that while handling a specific action, the client died, the nanny knows this because the client recorded the action it was about to take in the Transaction Log before starting it.
+This means that while handling a specific action, the client died.
+The nanny knows this because the client recorded the action it was about to take in the Transaction Log before starting it.
 When the client restarts it picks up this log and notifies the server of the crash.